-Pictured below are pictures of Paisley’s 1 week old puppies.
+Below are pictures of our current litter of Paisley’s 1 week old puppies.

 Developmental Information about Puppies This Age